codefoster/codefoster.com/source/_drafts/cabinescape.md

 DocumentDB account created before you create the database and collection.

 After setting up the database, we wrote our Azure Functions.
-We have five functions used to update the game state, communicate with the interactive console (CAI), and control the various systems in the plane.
-Azure Functions can be triggered in various ways, ranging from timer triggers to blob triggers.
+We have five functions used to update the game state, communicate with the interactive console (Central Airplane Intelligence - Cai for short), and control the various systems in the plane.Azure Functions can be triggered in various ways, ranging from timed triggers to blob triggers.
 Our trigger based functions were either HTTP or timer based.
 Along with triggers, Azure Function can accept various inputs and outputs configured as bindings.
-Below are the functions in cabinescape function application.
+Below are the functions in our cabinescape function application.

     - GamePulse:
         * Retrieves the state of the plane alarm, exit door, smoke, overhead bins and sends commands to a raspberry piece